-Commitments - In August 2023, we entered into a lease arrangement for a to-be constructed office space, which will contribute right of use assets and lease liabilities upon lease commencement, which is currently anticipated to occur by the first half of 2025.
-As of September 30, 2024, the future commitments related to this arrangement are not determinable as they are variable in nature.
+Commitments - In August 2023, we entered into a lease arrangement for a to-be constructed office space, which will contribute right of use assets and lease liabilities upon lease commencement, which is anticipated to occur by the first quarter of 2025.
+As of March 31, 2024, the future commitments related to this arrangement are not determinable as they are variable in nature.
+Our current headquarters lease in Secaucus, NJ expires in June 2024.